digao-dalpiaz/DzSocket/README.md

 ### Client Properties

+`AutoReconnect: Boolean` = If enabled, when the client loses connection to the server, the socket will try to reconnect automatically.

+`AutoReconnectInterval: Integer` = Specifies the time in milliseconds to wait for a new reconnection attempt (default 10000 / *10 seconds*).

 `KeepAlive: Boolean` = Allow enable KeepAlive socket native resource.
 This will send a keep-alive signal using KeepAliveInterval property.

-`KeepAliveInterval: Integer` = Specify the KeepAlive interval in milliseconds (default 15000 / *15 seconds*).
+`KeepAliveInterval: Integer` = Specifies the KeepAlive interval in milliseconds (default 15000 / *15 seconds*).

-`Host: String` = Specify the IP or Host Name (DNS) to connect to the server.
+`Host: String` = Specifies the IP or Host Name (DNS) to connect to the server.
 This property is required to connect to the server socket.

-`Port: Word` = Specify the Client connection TCP Port, which the server is listening or the port is mapped.
+`Port: Word` = Specifies the Client connection TCP Port, which the server is listening or the port is mapped.
 This property is required to connect to the server socket.

 `Connected: Boolean` (public) = Returns true if the connection is established.